Constructionreview

-All you need to know about the Nairobi Mombasa Usahihi Expressway Project
+Nairobi Mombasa Usahihi Expressway

-For nearly a decade, the proposed Nairobi Mombasa Usahihi Expressway Project has been one of Kenya’s most ambitious yet elusive infrastructure projects.
+August 19, 2025: For nearly a decade, the proposed Nairobi Mombasa Usahihi Expressway Project has been one of Kenya’s most ambitious yet elusive infrastructure projects.
 First unveiled in 2017 with the promise of cutting travel time between the capital and the coast from more than ten hours to under four, the 440–470 km toll road has moved through phases of excitement, controversy, and uncertainty.
 From the initial award to U.S. contractor Bechtel, to stalled negotiations over funding, to its revival in 2024 under a $3.6 billion public-private partnership with Everstrong Capital, the project has repeatedly captured headlines.
-Now, in 2025, it finds itself at another crossroads as government officials signal a shift away from the expressway plan in favor of upgrading the existing Nairobi–Mombasa highway, even as investors insist the deal is still alive.

-A chronological list of events to date on the Nairobi Mombasa Usahihi Expressway Project
+A chronological list of events to date on the Nairobi-Mombasa Usahihi Expressway Project

 • Sep 2017 — Bechtel selected (EPC model).
 Kenya National Highways Authority (KeNHA) picked Bechtel to design and build a 473-km high-speed expressway between Nairobi and Mombasa; early materials touted sub-4-hour travel time.
 It was touted then that the state-of-the art expressway would include 76 overpasses, 21 underpasses, 189 culverts and 20 interchanges.
 It would reduce the traveling duration in between the two cities to 3 and a half hours, plus the travelers will pass through 22 major towns which include: Emali, Mtito Andei, Voi, Mariakani among others; before reaching their destination.